neilanthunblom/PUN-Private-DNS-Docker-Stack/README.md

 ## Overview

-This is a simple project to create a local dns server using a Raspberry Pi.
-It uses Pi-hole for ad blocking and local DNS along with Unbound for DoT and a secure recursive resolver.
-This is all wrapped up in an Nginx reverse proxy to provide a secure web interface for Pi-hole inspection and configuration.
+This is a simple project to create a local, privacy and security focused, DNS resolver/sinkhole using a Raspberry Pi.
+It uses Pi-hole for ad blocking, local DNS for assigning resolvable urls to LAN clients, along with Unbound for DoT and a secure recursive resolver to mitigate ISP data mining.
+This is all run behind an Nginx reverse proxy to provide a secure and maintanable web interface for Pi-hole inspection and configuration.

-TL;DR: This is a privacy enhanced Pi-hole setup with DoT and a reverse proxy for secure access to the web interface.
-All wrapped up in docker compose with a bash script to configure and manage the stack.
+**TL;DR: This is a privacy enhanced Pi-hole setup with DoT and a reverse proxy for secure access to the web interface.
+All wrapped up in docker compose with a bash script to configure and manage the stack.**

 ## Project Goals